 Another area in which you’ll see significant gains in efficiency is in the adoption of lifecycle and methodology management tools.
 Here are a few to consider:

 - Test Automation Tools – Depending on the type of application, the environment, and the type of testing needed, there are likely dozens of available solutions.
 The one thing to keep in mind is that you will want to make sure it’s a solution that will not only work with your application and environment but will also scale appropriately for your organization.

 - Test Management Solutions – Depending on your type of coding, there are a number of tests that will need to be run, tracked, managed and communicated.
 The challenge is to find a good test management solution that works on an enterprise scale.
-Plutora Test is one that you’ll need to take a serious look at.
-Management of test plans, direct integration with thousands of the most popular testing solutions and test automation tools, diverse methodology support, audit trails, advanced reporting, and status clarity are just a few of the features that make this a powerful contender.
+Management of test plans, direct integration with thousands of the most popular testing solutions and test automation tools, diverse methodology support, audit trails, advanced reporting, and status clarity are just a few of the features to look for.

 - Release Management – The backbone of any smooth-running DevOps initiative is a solid solution to effectively track and manage code throughout the release process.
-Working in concert with Plutora Test (mentioned above), Plutora Release manages every detail of every release, regardless of the frequency of releases, number or location of teams, or the diverse methodologies used.
+Plutora Release manages every detail of every release, regardless of the frequency of releases, number or location of teams, or the diverse methodologies used.
 This will allow you to track every detail and provide stakeholders with amazing clarity for real-time status and issue management.